 The rich and creamy coconut tomato sauce is an instant winner because of its unique flavor.

-One can simply not have enough casserole recipes, so here’s one more that’s mouthwatering and just right for the holidays!
+One simply can’t have enough casserole recipes, so here’s one more that’s mouthwatering and perfect for sharing!

 Spaghetti with Quinoa Meatballs